-Turkey tail mushrooms are saprotrophic mushrooms that generally grow on trees or fallen logs.
-They are quite common in North American temperate forests, and they grow in a distinctive fan pattern, usually in shades of brown and tan, that look like the tail of a turkey.
-These are not cooking mushrooms, but they are used to make a tea which is considered to have many health benefits.
+Turkey tail mushrooms are saprotrophic mushrooms that grow on trees or fallen logs.
+They are quite common in North American temperate forests, and they grow in a distinctive fan pattern, usually in shades of brown and tan, that look like a turkey’s tail.
+These are not cooking mushrooms but are used to make a tea with many health benefits.

 Chicken of the Woods Mushrooms

-Chicken of the woods mushrooms are considered to be one of the better cooking mushrooms.
-They have a distinctive and vibrant orange-yellow color, which make them stand out in even the most dimly lit forest conditions.
+Chicken of the woods mushrooms are considered one of the better cooking mushrooms.
+They have a distinctive and vibrant orange-yellow color, which makes them stand out in even dimly lit forest conditions.
 They generally grow in temperate forests, especially in areas with hemlock trees.

 Wood Ear Mushrooms

 Wood ear mushrooms were initially native to Asia and some islands in the Pacific Ocean.
-Today, however, they are found in humid temperate regions all over the world and typically grow in the wild on old decaying wood.
+Today, however, they are found in humid temperate regions worldwide and typically grow in the wild on old decaying wood.

-They have a woody and earthy fragrance with a mild, musty flavor when cooked.
+When cooked, they have a woody and earthy fragrance with a mild, musty flavor.
 When added to other foods, they take on the taste of whatever ingredients they’re cooked in.
-So cooks utilize them mostly for their crisp, snappy texture and their health benefits.
-They are a great addition to soups, salad, and stir-fries.
+So cooks mostly utilize them for their crisp, snappy texture and health benefits.
+They are a great addition to soups, salads, and stir-fries.

 This mold completely engulfs the host mushrooms, altering the way they look.
-As a result, the altered mushrooms take on a reddish appearance, which makes them resemble cooked lobster.
+As a result, the altered mushrooms have a reddish appearance, making them resemble cooked lobsters.

 The parasitic mold also makes the host mushroom taste remarkably better.
-In fact, many gourmet chefs prize this mushroom as highly as the delicious morel mushroom.
+Many gourmet chefs prize this mushroom as highly as the delicious morel mushroom.

 Portabellas are a staple in most supermarkets, but you can also find them in the wild.
-Just be cautious, as there are poisonous varieties such as the Smith’s Aminita that resemble the portabella.
+Just be cautious, as poisonous varieties like the Smith’s Aminita resemble the portabella.

-Note that Portabellas, White Button mushrooms, and Creminis are the same species, just at different stages of development and marketed under different names.
+Note that Portabellas, White Button mushrooms, and Creminis are the same species at different stages of development and are marketed under different names.
 White button mushrooms are the children, creminis are the adolescents, and Portobellas are the fully-fledged adults.

 Wild Mushroom Hunting — Conclusion

-Dress for the elements, have fun learning, invest in a good field guide, and err on the side of caution when it comes to identifying mushrooms.
+Dress for the elements, have fun learning, invest in a good field guide, and use caution when identifying mushrooms.
 Above all, learn your foraging and identification skills from a trusted expert.

-A couple great mushroom field guides that we recommend are:
+A couple of great mushroom field guides that we recommend are:

-Falcon Guide’s North American Mushrooms: A Field Guide To Edible And Inedible Fungi — This inexpensive yet thorough guide covers just about all the mushrooms you can find in North America.
-Plenty of photos and tips make this a great little guide to bring with you on your walks in nature.
+Falcon Guide’s North American Mushrooms: A Field Guide To Edible And Inedible Fungi — This inexpensive yet thorough guide covers almost all the mushrooms you can find in North America.
+Plenty of photos and tips make this a great little guide to bring to your walks in nature.

-Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — I live in New England and this is the guidebook that I use.
-Great pictures, and pocket-sized so that I can take it with me on walks.
+Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — We live in New England, and this is the guidebook that we use.
+It has great pictures and is pocket-sized, so we can take it on walks.

 The Complete Mushroom Hunter: Illustrated Guide to Foraging, Harvesting and Enjoying Wild Mushrooms — This book is too heavy to bring out onto the field, so on its own is not a good mushroom guide.
-But what is great about this book (aside from the awesome photos) is that it gives instructions on preparing and serving the wild mushrooms that you find.
-It’s full of interesting facts, and even has instructions on how to grow wild mushrooms.
+But what is great about this book (aside from the awesome photos) is its instructions on preparing and serving the wild mushrooms you find.
+It’s full of interesting facts and even has instructions on how to grow wild mushrooms.

-If you have any other book suggestions, I’d love to hear about them.
+If you have any other book suggestions, we’d love to hear about them.
 Please leave a comment!

 Like This Article?
 Pin It on Pinterest